 TANGLE CREEK FALLS

-In this case, the most eye-catching thing is how water has carved the stone, shaping incredible vertical walls.
+In this case, the most eye-catching thing is how water carved the stone, shaping incredible vertical walls.

 VALLEY OF THE FIVE LAKES

-OTHER THINGS TO SEE IN THE ICEFIELDS PARKWAY
+OTHER THINGS TO SEE IN ICEFIELDS PARKWAY

 OLD ICEFIELDS PARKWAY

-In summer it can go unnoticed as any other deep blue lake like those found throughout the Canadian Rockies.
+In summer time it can go unnoticed as any other deep blue lake like those found throughout the Canadian Rockies.

 During the freezing of the lake, methane bubbles freeze creating a very peculiar phenomenon.
-You can observe the different gas bubbles trapped in different layers of ice, Even though it seems fragile, you can walk through the ice safely.
+You can observe the different gas bubbles trapped in different layers of ice, even though it seems fragile, you can walk through the ice safely.
 You can see this phenomenon here.

 Wildlife AT THE ICEFIELDS PARKWAY

-If you want to know all the animals you can find, do not miss our list of wildlife in the Canadian Rockies.
+To find out all the animals you can find, do not miss our list of wildlife in the Canadian Rockies.

 WHERE TO STAY IN THE ICEFIELDS PARKWAY